Bonjour, Mrs. Shumock!

 Shumock completed high school in North Carolina, where her family moved after her father was killed in Vietnam.
 After that, she attended UNC-Chapel Hill, earning a business degree with a minor in accounting.

 After getting married, she moved to New Jersey and had her first of five children, doing the books for a masonry company.
 Ten years later, the family moved to Pennsylvania.

 After her children were grown, she decided to go back to school for a bachelor’s degree in biology at Kutztown, with the goal of becoming a teacher.

 “Originally I had wanted to be a teacher, but I was talked out of it,” she said.
 “Later I decided that is what I really wanted to be doing.”

 After graduating, she spent half a year teaching in northeast Reading, working as a substitute teacher at a middle school.
 In 2005, she became a biology and general science teacher here at BASH, and now teaches biology and human physiology and anatomy.

-She said she is impressed with how many students here do mission and volunteer work, and how some students have jobs and support their family.
+She said she is impressed with how many students here do mission and volunteer work, and how some students have jobs and help support their family.

 “It’s a much more compassionate student body [than she has seen elsewhere],” she said.
 “They’re community orientated.”